filamentphp/filament/packages/admin/docs/02-resources.md

 ## Relations

 "Relation managers" in Filament allow administrators to list, create, attach, edit, detach and delete related records without leaving the resource's edit page.
-Resource classes contain a static `relations()` method that is used to register relation managers for your resource.
+Resource classes contain a static `getRelations()` method that is used to register relation managers for your resource.

 ### `HasMany` and `MorphMany`